rpanachi/rpanachi.github.io/_posts/2024-08-05-monitoring-swimming-pool-temperature-cheap-sensor-esphome.md

   watch a [detailed tutorial from Everything Smart Home Youtube channel](https://www.youtube.com/watch?v=iufph4dF3YU).

-After uploading the firmware to ESP32 and with a little of luck, you will see something like that on logs:
+After uploading the firmware to ESP32 and with a little luck, you will see something like that on the logs:

 ```
 [16:24:04][D][switch:012]: 'IBS-P01/B Enabled' Turning ON.